obesampson80/alx-system_engineering-devops/0x00-shell_basics/README.md

 *cd ..* changes the working directory to the previous one.
 # 11. Lists
 *ls -la . .. /root* List files in multiple folders in long format including hidding files
+# 12. File type
+*file /tmp/iamafile*  a script that prints the type of the file named iamafile